sokqi918/WQD7005_AA1/Talend Data Preparation/README.md

 | DaySinceLastOrder           | (No count as deleted)   |
 | Membership                  | 264                     |

-2. Data type has been changed in Talend Data Prep if those data type is wrong.
+**2. Data type has been changed in Talend Data Prep if those data type is wrong.
 In this case, “CustomerID” column data type has been changed from fr_postal_code to TEXT.
-(HANDLE INCONSISTENT DATA TYPE)
+(HANDLE INCONSISTENT DATA TYPE)**

 ![Updated Image](https://github.com/sokqi918/WQD7005_AA1/blob/main/Talend%20Data%20Preparation/datatype.jpg)

-3. Inconsistent value in columns.
+**3. Inconsistent value in columns.**

 Inconsistent data in “PreferredPaymentMode”.